 The first step in Florida ancillary probate cases is the appointment of a Florida personal representative.
 The Florida 2018 statutes – 734.101 (Probate Code: Foreign Personal Representatives; Ancillary Administration) allows appointments or personal representatives in the following ways:

 - The foreign personal representative was “specifically designated in the decedent’s will to administer the Florida property.”
 Then that foreign personal representative receives ancillary letters – if they are qualified to act in Florida.

-- The decedent’s will appoints a personal representative and the state or residence appoints that person.
-Then that person is receives ancillary letters – if Florida approves their qualifications
+- The decedent’s will appoints a personal representative and the state of residence appoints that person.
+Then that person receives ancillary letters – if Florida approves their qualifications

 - The foreign personal representative is not acceptable to act in Florida but the will appoints a successor or alternative personal representative (PR).
 Then the alternate can receive ancillary letters – if they are qualified to act according to Florida law.